alexsoares3/Projeto-POO/README.md

-# File management
+# VaultView - File management

 ## Description

-This project is a tool for managing and searching through a collection of PDF, PPTX and DOCX files.
+This project is a tool for managing and searching through a collection of PDF, PPTX, DOCX and TXT files.
-The application allows you to dump a bunch of files into a specific directory, add the contents of these files to a database, and then search for specific content across all the dumped files.
+The application allows you to dump a bunch of files into a specific directory, add the contents of these files to a database, and then search for specific content across all files.

 ## Features

-- **File Dumping**: You can dump a bunch of PDF, PPTX and DOCX files into a specific directory.
+- **File Processing**: You can place PDF, PPTX, DOCX and TXT files into a specific directory or load them in by providing a folder path.
 - **Database Management**: The contents of these files are added to a database, allowing for efficient management and retrieval.
-- **Content Search**: The application allows you to search for specific content across all the dumped files.
+- **Content Search**: The application allows you to search for specific content across all the files.

 ## Getting Started

 ### Prerequisites

-- JDK 11 or later
+- JDK 21 or later
-- Gradle 7.0 or later
+- Gradle 8.5 or later

 ### Installation